Young Legs (musician)

 Young Legs is an American folk musician from New Jersey.

 History

-Young Legs is an indie folk musician and the artistic moniker of Steven Donahue, a multi-instrumentalist from Bloomfield, New Jersey.
+Young Legs is an indie folk musician and the artistic moniker of Steven Donahue, a multi-instrumentalist from Denville, New Jersey.
 Jersey Beat columnist Deborah Draisin describes his music as "innocent, free and intricate".
 In 2010, he recorded an album in his parents' basement titled The Fog and The Forest, which Donahue explains as "the story of a disenchanted lover who permanently finds solace in a misty wood."
 Mint 400 Records signed Young Legs in 2015.